 One common design of two arrows in a tattoo is one where they point away from each other.

-This means war, or battling in life against something.
+This means an internal conflict, or battling in life against something.

 - Arrow Bracelet Tattoos

 Arrow Tattoo Placement

 Once you’ve selected an arrow tattoo design that you’re really excited about, the next step is choosing where to place it on your body!